agherzan/meta-raspberrypi/docs/layer-contents.md

 `core-image-base` as appropriate.
 The old image names (`rpi-hwup-image` and `rpi-basic-image`) are deprecated.

-## WiFi firmware blobs
+## WiFi and Bluetooth Firmware

-Be aware that the WiFi firmwares for the supported boards are not provided by `linux-firmware` but by a custom recipe which only packages the needed blobs for these boards.
-This is because the upstream `linux-firmware` doesn't support or has outdated files for the blobs we need.
-The recipe `linux-firmware-raspbian` is based on a fork of `linux-firmware` which includes everything we need in order to fully support the WiFi hardware.
-All machines define `MACHINE_EXTRA_RRECOMMENDS` accordingly.
+Be aware that the WiFi and Bluetooth firmware for the supported boards is not available in the base version of `linux-firmware` from OE-Core (poky).
+The files are added from Raspbian repositories in this layer's bbappends to that recipe.
+All machines define `MACHINE_EXTRA_RRECOMMENDS` to include the required wireless firmware;
+raspberrypi3 supports 3, 3B, and 3B+ and so include multiple firmware
+packages.